folm/folm/doc/build-osx.md

 ------------------------
 You can ignore this section if you are building `folmd` for your own use.

-folmd/folm-cli binaries are not included in the folm-Qt.app bundle.
+folmd/folm-cli binaries are not included in the folm-qt.app bundle.

 If you are building `folmd` or `folm-qt` for others, your build machine should be set up as follows for maximum compatibility: